BobJones13579/fantasy-dashboard/docs/2-Design/api-spec.md

 # API Specification

+## TLDR

+Comprehensive REST API specification for the Fantasy Football Companion App, defining endpoints, request/response formats, authentication, and error handling for all backend services.

 ## Purpose

 This document defines the REST API specification for the Fantasy Football Companion App, including endpoints, request/response formats, authentication, and error handling.